-- 11. I understand the importance of upholding my online reputation, my professional reputation (and that of the school), and I will do nothing to impair either. - 12.
-I will use the school Whatsapp group (that is linked to business continuity plan) professionally at all times.
+- 12. I will use the school Whatsapp group (that is linked to business continuity plan) professionally at all times.
 I will not use children's full names in any Whatsapp communication. - 13.
 I agree to adhere to all provisions of the school Data Protection Policy at all times, whether or not I am on site or using a school device, platform or network, and will ensure I do not access, attempt to access, store or share any data which I do not have express permission for.
 I will protect my passwords/logins and other access, never share credentials and immediately change passwords and notify Mrs Eden if I suspect a breach.
 I will only use complex passwords and not use the same password as for other systems. - 14.
 I will never use school devices and networks/internet/platforms/other technologies to access material that is illegal or in any way inappropriate for an education setting.
 I will not attempt to bypass security or monitoring and will look after devices loaned to me. - 15.
 I will not support or promote extremist organisations, messages or individuals, nor give them a voice or opportunity to visit the school.
 I will not browse, download or send material that is considered offensive or of an extremist nature by the school. - 16.
 I understand and support the commitments made by pupils/students, parents and fellow staff, governors and volunteers in their Acceptable Use Policies and will report any infringements in line with school procedures. - 17.
 I will report any concerns with the Head teacher or Chair of governors if I believe that staff are not adhering to this AUP. - 18.
-I will follow the guidance in the safeguarding and online-safety policies for reporting incidents. - 19.
-During remote learning: - I will not behave any differently towards students compared to when I am in school.
-I will never attempt to arrange any meeting, including tutoring session, without the full prior knowledge and approval of the school, and will never do so directly with a pupil. - I will not attempt to use a personal system or personal login for remote teaching or set up any system on behalf of the school without SLT approval. - o I will not take secret recordings or screenshots of myself or pupils during live lessons. - I will conduct any video lessons in a professional environment as if I am in school.
-This means I will be correctly dressed and not in a bedroom / impossible to tell that it is a bedroom if this is unavoidable (e.g. even if the camera slips).
-The camera view will not include any personal information or inappropriate objects and where possible to blur or change the background, I will do so. - I will inform SLT following live lessons if anything inappropriate happens or anything which could be construed in this way.
-This is for my protection as well as that of students.
+I will follow the guidance in the safeguarding and online-safety policies for reporting incidents.
+I have read the sections in the policy on handling incidents and concerns about a child in general, sexting, upskirting, bullying, sexual violence and harassment, misuse of technology and social media.